KizzyCode/MoistureSensor/rp2040-picow/README.md

 - A suitable **release** image.
 You can fetch the latest release from
   <https://github.com/KizzyCode/MoistureSensor/releases>, or build the release yourself.

-  **Important**: Make sure to fetch or build a _release_ image, not a debug image – the debug images will not work as they will crash if there is no debugger attached.
+  **Important**: Make sure to fetch or build a _release image_, not a debug image – the debug images will not work for normal operation, as they will crash if there is no debugger attached.
 - The [Raspberry Pi `picotool`](https://github.com/raspberrypi/picotool), to flash the image and configuration.
 - The targeted Raspberry Pi Pico in `BOOTSEL`-mode connected via USB.